 You can view and print your monthly payment statement on the Aged Care Online Claiming system.
-Or we can give you a printed payment statement with your new claim form, after a paper claim remittance and calculation.
+Or, after a paper claim remittance and calculation, we can give you a payment statement with your claim form.

 Payment statements include:

-- detailed information about your respite and permanent care recipients
+- detailed information about your respite and permanent care clients

-The provider information is listed on the first page of the payment statement and includes the:
+The first page of the payment statement lists the provider information.
+It includes the:

 - service number/ID